Is your status card still valid

-The laminated Certificate of Indian Status with no renewal date is also still valid.
+The laminated status card with no renewal date is also still valid.

 Are older versions of the status card still valid

-All previously issued versions of the Secure Certificate of Indian Status and the Certificate of Indian Status are valid until the renewal date on the card.
+All previously issued versions of both the secure status card and the status card are valid until the renewal date on the card.

 Some secure status cards in circulation may not have a machine-readable zone but remain valid until their renewal date.